christseng89/Complete-MLOps-BootCamp/README-HMonitoringAndDebuggingMlModel.md

 - A comprehensive understanding of the system is essential for success.

 - Collaboration among all Stakeholders is crucial to establish Clear and Consistent definitions of terms, fostering Effective Communication within the team.

+### Functional Level Monitoring
+2 levels of monitoring
+- Functional: Input, Model, and Output Prediction (Data Scientist)
+- Operational: System Performance, Pipeline, and Costs (DevOps)

+#### Functional Level Monitoring – Input Data
+- Models rely on the Input data they receive, and Unexpected inputs can lead to model breakage.

+- Monitoring Input data is essential for detecting functional Performance issues before they affect the ML system.

+- Key items to monitor from an Input data perspective include:
+  - Data quality: Validate production data to ensure data integrity and equivalence of data types, addressing issues like schema changes or data loss. (pydantic to validate Input data or OAS schema)

+  - Data drift: Monitor changes in data distribution between training data and production data, detecting shifts in statistical properties of feature values Over time.

+- Real-world data is constantly Changing, and as Behavior and Business context evolve, it may be necessary to update the ML model.

+#### Functional Level Monitoring – The Model
+- The core of a ML system is the ML model, which must consistently perform above a certain threshold to deliver business value.

+- Ongoing monitoring is required to address factors that can impact the model's performance, including model drift and version management.
+    - Model drift is the decline in a model's predictive accuracy caused by changes in the Real-world environment, and it should be detected using statistical tests and monitored for predictive performance Over time.

+    - Tracking versions is crucial to ensure the correct model is in production, involving the management of version history and prediction records.

+#### Functional Level Monitoring – The Output
+- Understanding the performance of a ML model in production entails monitoring its output, ensuring it aligns with key performance metrics.

+- Ground truth: In cases where ground truth labels are available, such as in ad click prediction, model predictions can be compared directly to the actual outcomes to assess performance.
+    - However, evaluating model predictions against ground truth is challenging in most ML scenarios, necessitating alternative methods.

+- Prediction drift: When ground truth labels are unavailable, monitoring predictions is crucial.
+A significant shift in prediction distribution can indicate potential issues, like changes in Input data structure, system misbehavior, or shifts in the Real-world environment, as seen in fraud detection with a sudden Increase in flagged Transactions.